-- json_map: A subsection defining a capture name that maps to a JSONPath expression.
-Each expression can fetch a single value, if the expression does not resolve to a valid node in the JSON message, the capture group will be assigned an empty string value. - severity_map: Subsection defining severity strings and the numerical value they should be translated to. hekad uses numerical severity codes, so a severity of WARNING can be translated to 3 by settings in this section. - message_fields: Subsection defining message fields to populate and the interpolated values that should be used.
-Valid interpolated values are any captured in a JSONPath in the message_matcher, and any other field that exists in the message.
+- match_regex: Regular expression that must match for the decoder to process the message. - severity_map: Subsection defining severity strings and the numerical value they should be translated to. hekad uses numerical severity codes, so a severity of WARNING can be translated to 3 by settings in this section.
+See Heka Message. - message_fields: Subsection defining message fields to populate and the interpolated values that should be used.
+Valid interpolated values are any captured in a regex in the message_matcher, and any other field that exists in the message.
 In the event that a captured name overlaps with a message field, the captured name's value will be used.
 Optional representation metadata can be added at the end of the field name using a pipe delimiter i.e. ResponseSizelB = "%ResponseSize%" will create Fields[ResponseSize] representing the number of bytes.
-Adding a representation string to a standard message header name will cause it to be added as a user defined field i.e., Payload]json will create Fields[Payload] with a json representation.
+Adding a representation string to a standard message header name will cause it to be added as a user defined field i.e., Payloadljson will create Fields[Payload] with a json representation (see Field Variables).